Boyds, Maryland: Boyds Mercantile and Stores

 The first Boyds Country Store was opened in 1873, the same year that the railroad was connected to the town.
 It was run by James E. Williams.
 The store served as a market of goods for both citizens and passers-bye in Boyds, as well as a meeting place for the townspeople in the afternoon.

 Colonel Boyd built a second store across the road in 1895.
 It housed the general store and post office on its first floor and a town hall on the second floor along with a dance hall.

 As time went by, the town hall became smaller and smaller as the building was used for additional purposes until it was finally torn down for salvageable lumber in the early 1940s.
 In the evenings, families would gather on the front porch of the general store; the parents talking and their children playing out on the lawn in front of the store.
 After the first country store became vacant in 1946, it was bought in an auction by Brice P. Selby.
 He was known to allow his customers to buy on credit, resulting in not much cash profit for him and his store.
 However, Selby was well known as a kind and generous soul.

 A third store, known as the Boyds Country Market, exists on Barnesville Road across from the site of the old town hall.
 Boyds Country Market was built by Will Williams in 1933.

 The first two Boyds Country Stores, as well as the town hall, old Hoyle's Mill, and a hardware store were all destroyed in the development of the surrounding area.

 A small post office was located at the back of the country store from the early 1930s until 1974, when it was relocated to a new building on Barnesville Road, where it still sits today.

+Transportation

+Boyds is a stop on MARC Train's Brunswick Line between Washington, D.C. and Martinsburg, West Virginia.